SalamanderXing/MCS/README.md

 ```
 And you're good to go.

-## Some more details about the maximum common subgraph problem
-Given two graphs, mcs is the largest graph which is structurally identical to both graphs.
-Constructing the mcs is fundamental in order to compute the similarity beteen two graphs.
-Indeed this correlation is a value between 0 and 1 which results from the comparison between the size of the mcs and the averaged size of the two original graphs.

-## Examples
+## Usage
-In the examples foder you'll find two practical applications for this algorithm.
+Open one of the two examples in the `./examples` folder.

 ### Online examples
 Check out these two working examples on codepen:
 * [Molecules Similarity](https://codepen.io/giuliozani/full/zYYoYLo)
 * [Shank Language Model](https://codepen.io/giuliozani/full/ZEEpdxQ)
-#### NB: these online examples allow you to see the output very well but are not the best option if you want to understand how to use the algorithm youself.
-For that I recommend taking a look at the ./examples folder.
+#### NB: these online examples allow you to see the output very well but are not the best option if you want to understand how to use the algorithm yourself.
+For that I recommend taking a look at the `./examples` folder.

+## Some details about the coding style and performance
+The algorithm is written in pure functional programming style.
+As such it makes heavy use of recursion.
+However it is
+designed such that the javascript interpreter can perform tail-call optimization
+(all recursive calls are at the last statement of the function) in order to not produce a `maximum calls stack exceeded` error.
+That said I still have to test the algorithm for graphs with >23 nodes.

+## Some more details about the maximum common subgraph problem
+Given two graphs, mcs is the largest graph which is structurally identical to both graphs.
+Constructing the mcs is fundamental in order to compute the similarity between two graphs.
+Indeed this correlation is a value between 0 and 1 which results from the comparison between the size of the mcs and
+the averaged size of the two original graphs.
+I'll write a more detailed mathematical explanation soon.

 ## Built with
 * [TypeScript](https://www.typescriptlang.org/)
 * [Node.js](https://nodejs.org/en/)
-* [Visjs](https://visjs.github.io/vis-network/examples/) (For visualizing and debugging)
+* [Visjs](https://visjs.github.io/vis-network/examples/) (for visualizing and debugging)